 (5) Patient medication profile.
 A medication profile shall be maintained for all inpatients and for those ambulatory patients routinely receiving care at the institution.
-The pharmacist shall utilize this profile to properly review, schedule, prepare, and distribute medications except in emergency situations.
+The pharmacist shall utilize this profile to properly review, schedule, prepare, and distribute medications except in an emergency situation.

 (6) Labeling and packaging.

-(a) All licensees shall comply with U.S.P.
+(a) Each licensee shall comply with U.S.P.
 Standards established pursuant to federal law and all state and federal laws and regulations regarding labeling and packaging.

 (b) Labeling and packaging of medications used for outpatients shall meet the requirements of state and federal law.